Giorgis3/Gnezda-Cerin-euro2024/README.md

 Seasons Used: Season ID: 282

-🚀 How to Run
-Clone this repo

-Open the notebook:
-python_soccermatics_projecfnl_medium.ipynb

-Run each cell to reproduce the visuals and stats used in the article.

 📚 Credits
 Soccermatics Pro Course – This project was developed as part of the Soccermatics Pro course, which provided the core methods for match data analysis.